-We aim to make the transition into Hillbrook as smooth as possible and to provide a welcoming, supportive, caring, happy, secure and stimulating environment where your child is given equal opportunities to develop and learn, in a way and at a pace appropriate to them as individuals.
+We make the transition into Hillbrook as smooth as possible by providing a welcoming, supportive, caring and stimulating environment where your child is given equal opportunities to develop and learn, in a way and at a pace appropriate to them as individuals.

 Our Curriculum Intent and approach to learning

 We offer a broad, balanced and ambitious curriculum which is brought to life by exciting, memorable and innovative teaching.
 Our highly bespoke and inspiring EYFS curriculum is designed to reflect the interests, needs and aspirations of our children and to immerse our children in a language-rich environment.
 We prioritise high-quality interactions in a variety of playful situations, which build on our children’s individual interests and unique talents.

 Our children guide and drive their own learning through a combination of adult-led and child-initiated play.
 Each topic planned is individually tailored to our cohort, with the aim of ensuring that all children are equipped with the skills needed to be independent, lifelong learners as they move into Key Stage 1.